 - A general physical exam.
 This includes also measuring your height; checking vital signs, such as heart rate, blood pressure and temperature; listening to your heart and lungs; and examining your abdomen.

 - Calculating your BMI.
 Your doctor will check your body mass index (BMI) to determine your level of obesity.
 This should be done at least once a year.
 Your BMI also helps determine your overall health risk and what treatment may be appropriate.

 - Blood tests.
 What tests you have depend on your health, risk factors and any current symptoms you may be having.
-Tests may include a cholesterol test, liver function tests, fasting glucose, a thyroid test and others, depending on your health situation.
+Tests may include a cholesterol test, liver function tests, a fasting glucose, a thyroid test and others.
 Your doctor may also recommend certain heart tests, such as an electrocardiogram.

 - Dietary changes

 - Behavior change

 Reducing calories and practicing healthier eating habits are vital to overcoming obesity.
 Although you may lose weight quickly at first, slow and steady weight loss over the long term is considered the safest way to lose weight and the best way to keep it off permanently.